fdb/slarg-website/people/sammy-baloji.md

 ---
-layout: researcher.liquid
+layout: people.liquid
-tags: researcher
+tags: people
-researcher_name: Sammy Baloji
+person_name: Sammy Baloji
 bio: >-
   Since 2005, Sammy Baloji has been exploring the memory and history of the Democratic Republic of Congo.
 His work is an ongoing research on the cultural,